Avantor Inc. (AVTR) Stock: What the Analysts are Saying

 Cowen gave a rating of “Market Perform” to AVTR, setting the target price at $28 in the report published on September 14th of the previous year.

-Volatility was left at 2.93%, however, over the last 30 days, the volatility rate increased by 4.37%, as shares sank -11.82% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.86% upper at present.
+Volatility was left at 3.32%, however, over the last 30 days, the volatility rate increased by 5.20%, as shares sank -14.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.14% lower at present.

 Insider Trading